fnajmyntia/ITMPropagation/README.md

-This Windows application provides and interface for running ITM in the Area Mode and the Point-To-Point mode.
+This Windows application provides an interface for running ITM in the Area Mode and the Point-To-Point mode.
 You will need to unzip the file PropagationITM.zip into a directory.
+The executable is PropagationITM.exe.
 For Point-To-Point calculations you will also need the GLOBE terrain data files.
-The GLOBE files can be downloaded from https://www.ngdc.noaa.gov/mgg/topo/gltiles.html
-All files can be downloaded using the link "All Tiles in One .zip file".
+The GLOBE files can be downloaded from https://www.ngdc.noaa.gov/mgg/topo/gltiles.html  All files can be downloaded using the link "All Tiles in One .zip file".
 Place the unzipped terrain files and the globe.dat file into a directory.
-You can specifiy the location of the terrain data by clicking the "Set Terrain Dir" button when in the
+You can specifiy the location of the terrain data by clicking the "Set Terrain Dir" button when in the Point-To-Point mode.
-Point-To-Point mode.

 _________________________________________________________________________________________________________________________________